Balinese

 - Challenges

-- Challenges include balancing tourism with cultural preservation, managing environmental impacts, and maintaining traditional practices amidst modernization.
+- Balancing tourism with cultural preservation, managing environmental impacts, and addressing economic disparities are key challenges.

 - Preservation Efforts